NREL/scout/docs/tutorials_web.rst

 .. [#] In the special case of a "Heating," "Secondary Heating," and/or "Cooling" end use selection, an additional "Technology Type" input will appear, as heating/cooling technologies may be categorized as equipment (e.g., an efficient air source heat pump) or as envelope components (e.g., a highly insulating window).
 Choosing "Equipment" as the "Technology Type" will yield subsequent "Fuel Type" and "Technology" inputs.
 Choosing "Envelope" as the "Technology Type" skips the "Fuel Type" input and moves you straight to the "Technology" input; this reflects that the energy use associated with envelope components is not tied to a specific fuel type.
 .. [#] EnergyPlus Measure performance data are always provided with units of relative savings.
+.. [#] Envelope energy use totals in :numref:`radar-plot-example` reflect simultaneous improvements in the efficiency of the heating and cooling equipment and lighting end uses (contributing 3.8, 2.0, and 1.6 quads of baseline energy use, respectively).
 .. [#] When both residential and commercial buildings are selected in step 3, subsequent end use and technology selections in step 4 will reflect both of these sectors.
 For example, in the end use dropdown menu, both "Secondary Heating" (residential only) and "Ventilation" (commercial only) end uses will be shown, while in the technology dropdown menu, "Wood Stove" (residential only) and "Engine-driven Heat Pump" (commercial only) will be shown.
 .. [#] In the special case of a "Heating," "Secondary Heating," and/or "Cooling" end use selection, an additional "Equipment" and "Envelope" toggle will appear, as heating/cooling technologies may be categorized as equipment (e.g., an efficient air source heat pump) or as envelope components (e.g., a highly insulating window).
 Toggling "Equipment" will yield subsequent "Fuel Type" and "Technology" inputs.
 Toggling "Envelope" as the "Technology Type" skips the "Fuel Type" input and moves you straight to the "Technology" input; this reflects that the energy use associated with envelope components is not tied to a specific fuel type.